markand/irccd/doc/html/irccdctl/command/server-cnotice.md

 # server-cnotice

 Send a notice to a public channel.
-This is a notice that everyone will be notified by.
+This is a notice that everyone on the channel will receive.

 ## Usage